 About the Environmental Review

-To facilitate the redevelopment of Fulton and Elliott-Chelsea, the impacts to the human, built, and natural environment in the area will be analyzed through a National Environmental Policy Act (“NEPA”) Environmental Impact Statement (“EIS”).
+To facilitate the redevelopment of Fulton and Elliott-Chelsea, the impacts to the human, built, and natural environment in the area are being analyzed through a National Environmental Policy Act (“NEPA”) Environmental Impact Statement (“EIS”).
 The environmental review process under NEPA provides an opportunity for the public to be involved in the agency analysis process.
 It helps the public understand what is being proposed, and provides the public the opportunity to comment on the analysis of the environmental effects of the Proposed Project and possible mitigation.
-The EIS will be undertaken by the New York City Department of Housing Preservation and Development (“HPD”), as lead federal agency and Responsible Entity on behalf of the U.S. Department of Housing and Urban Development (“HUD”).
-NYCHA will serve as project sponsor and joint-lead agency for the environmental review alongside HPD.
-Because the Proposed Project has identified approvals and involvement from federal, state, and city agencies, HPD, in coordination with NYCHA, will prepare an EIS to fulfill the environmental review requirements of NEPA, and as appropriate, technical analysis areas outlined in the New York State Environmental Quality Review Act (SEQRA) and City Environmental Quality Review ("CEQR").
+The EIS is being undertaken by the New York City Department of Housing Preservation and Development (“HPD”), as lead federal agency and Responsible Entity on behalf of the U.S. Department of Housing and Urban Development (“HUD”).
+NYCHA is serving as project sponsor and joint-lead agency for the environmental review alongside HPD.
+Because the Proposed Project has identified approvals and involvement from federal, state, and city agencies, HPD, in coordination with NYCHA, is preparing an EIS to fulfill the environmental review requirements of NEPA, and as appropriate, technical analysis areas outlined in the New York State Environmental Quality Review Act (“SEQRA”) and City Environmental Quality Review ("CEQR").

 An EIS is prepared in a series of steps: